 The Batik Guild was the first guild in the world devoted entirely to batik.
-Now an international group of around 120 members, it was formed in 1986 by a small group of batik artists in London, England.
-More than half the members are still based in Great Britain and Ireland but there are enthusiastic members in Europe, USA, Canada , South America, Australia, Africa and Asia.
-Members include professional artists, amateur artists, teachers, students and those that simply enjoy doing batik.
+Now an expanding group of international members, it was formed in 1986 by a small group of batik artists in London, England.
+About half the members are based in Great Britain and Ireland but there are enthusiastic members in Europe, USA, Canada , South America, Australia, Russia, Poland, Africa and Asia.
+Members include professional artists, amateur artists, teachers, students, and those that simply enjoy doing batik.
 The Guild is a non-profit making organisation financed by members’ subscriptions.
 It is run by volunteers.

 The Guild aims to promote and improve education in the field of batik, and encourages and supports its members as individual artists or craftspeople.
 Through meetings, exhibitions, lectures, workshops and a colour magazine three times a year, it stimulates a constructive and creative approach to the craft, and provides a forum for communications relating to new techniques.